-Michigan GOP leaders oppose Snyder’s proposed lead water safety rule
+GOP leaders oppose Snyder’s lead water rule

 Lansing — Michigan Republican legislative leaders are questioning and criticizing GOP Gov. Rick Snyder’s plan to implement the nation’s toughest lead safety standards in response to the Flint water crisis, setting up a potential showdown during the rule-making process.